St. Joe Company: Post-Ball era

 Following Ball's death in 1981, the company began to sell off its industrial operations and focus on land development.
 As a developer, St. Joe has distinguished itself as catering to more "well-heeled" clientele.
 Pete Rummell, formerly chairman of Walt Disney Imagineering, was hired in 1997 to lead their real estate business and became chairman and CEO.
 Also in 1997, St. Joe acquired Arvida Corporation.

 St. Joe built a 140000 sqft corporate headquarters on the St. Johns River in downtown Jacksonville in 2003.
 At the groundbreaking, Rummell said, "This is an important milestone for us.
 We don't get a lot of revenue from the city of Jacksonville, but it's important to who we are and what we are."
-The company subsequently moved its headquarters to Watersound, Florida.
+The company headquarters remained in Jacksonville until 2010, when it moved its headquarters to Watersound, Florida.

 The company operates through four segments: